steinbergmedia/vst3_dev_portal/src/pages/VST+3+Licensing/Usage+guidelines.md

 The **VST Compatible Logo** must appear clearly on all physical product packaging.

 ### b) Websites:
-The **VST Compatible Logo** must be visible on every web page referencing or promoting a product using or created with the **VST** SDK.
+The **VST Compatible Logo** must be visible on every web page referencing or promoting a product using or created with the **VST SDK**.
 Displaying the **VST Compatible Logo** only in a site-wide footer or imprint is not sufficient.

-### c) Documentation (including but not limited to PDF manuals, printed manuals, online help):
+### c) Documentation & Manuals (including but not limited to PDF manuals, printed manuals, data sheets, online help):
 The **VST Compatible Logo** must be included in all forms of product documentation.
 If space constraints prohibit inclusion, a copyright attribution referencing Steinberg must be clearly included.

-### d) Advertising Materials:
+### d) Marketing / Advertising Materials:
-The **VST Compatible Logo** must be shown in all promotional and advertising content unless spatial constraints apply, in which case the attribution must be provided.
+The **VST Compatible Logo** must be shown in all promotional and advertising content unless spatial limitations apply, in which case the attribution must be provided.

 ### e) Product UI (“About Box” or equivalent):
 The **VST Compatible Logo** should appear in the About Box or equivalent UI element (e.g., help menu or splash screen).
 If space is insufficient, the attribution notice must be used.

+### f) Legal / Imprint Pages:
+The logo or trademark notice must appear on relevant imprint or legal pages referencing VST.

+### Exception:
+If spatial limitations exist (e.g., banners, promotional gadgets), the text-only reference to "VST" along with the copyright notice may be used.

 ## 2. Use of "VST" Without the VST Compatible Logo

-Parties using the **VST** 3 SDK in accordance with its license are permitted to use the term “**VST**” in standard font to denote compatibility, subject to full compliance with these guidelines.
+Parties using the **VST SDK** in accordance with its license are permitted to use the term “**VST**” in standard font to denote compatibility, subject to full compliance with these guidelines.
 This use is allowed:
   - On product packaging
   - On websites
   - In product names